schuerik/uberdot/CONTRIBUTING.md

 ### Documenting

-Whenever you modify the functionality of Dotmanager, a single function/class or add completely new functionality, you have to update the documentation.
+Whenever you modify the functionality of uberdot, a single function/class or add completely new functionality, you have to update the documentation.
 Most documentation updates will be very simple, because they only require an update of the reference manual which is generated automatically from the doc strings in the code.
 Yow can find a section about the google doc string syntax
 [here](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).
 But if you modify or add bigger features, you should verify if you have to update the user guide.
-Take a look at [documentation](https://rickestricksanchez.github.io/dotmanager/developers/documentation.html) for more information about the documentation system.
+Take a look at [documentation](https://schuerik.github.io/uberdot/developers/documentation.html) for more information about the documentation system.